IgniteUI/igniteui-docfx/en/components/tabs.md

 If we take a look at the [`igx-tabs-theme`]({environment:sassApiUrl}/index.html#function-igx-tabs-theme), we will notice that there are even more properties available to us in order to style our tabs.

 > [!NOTE]
-> In order to style any component used as part of a tab group content, additional themes should be created specific to the respective component.
+> In order to style any component used as part of a tab content, additional themes should be created specific to the respective component.

 The last step is to **include** the component theme in our application.